DavidVorick/CodeCommit/UserSpecification.md

 The output of the consistency check will be placed in agent-config/consistency-report.txt

+## Rolling Up Code

+If code-commit is run with the `--rollup` flag, it will roll up every file in the codebase and create a context file that gets placed in agent-config/codebase.txt - this file can then by copy-pasted into an LLM UI for advanced debugging.

 ## LLMs

 CodeCommit supports multiple LLMs.
 The default LLM is gemini-2.5-pro, and other